Holding your Badminton racket correctly is so important if you want to play Badminton in the right way.

 Today, badminton is a popular form of physical activity among people of all ages.
-This sport has taken Bangalore by storm, and you’ll find numerous institutions dedicated to spreading the love for badminton.
+This sport has taken India by storm, and you’ll find numerous institutions dedicated to spreading the love for badminton.

 However, not everyone visits an institution or learns the sport from a coach.
 Thanks to this, most players are often unaware of the right technique to employ while playing the game.
 And one of the most common mistakes that beginners make is in the way they hold their rackets.

 Nearly every technique in badminton depends on the movement of your wrists and how flexible they are.
 As such, without holding the racket correctly, you may find it difficult to play the sport optimally.
 Certain movements will be restricted, and by gripping the racket incorrectly you risk learning the wrong technique.